Dynasty (1981 TV series): Carringtons

 Fallon makes a secret business deal with Blake's old friend and more-powerful business rival Cecil Colby (Lloyd Bochner), marrying his nephew Jeff (John James) to secure Cecil's financial assistance for her father.
 When Blake stumbles upon Steven in an innocent goodbye embrace with his former lover Ted Dinard (Mark Withers), Blake angrily pushes the two men apart; Ted falls backward and hits his head, the injury proving fatal.
 Blake is arrested and charged with murder, and an angry Steven testifies that Ted's death had been the result of malicious intent.
 A veiled surprise witness for the prosecution appears in the season finale "The Testimony", and Fallon gasps in recognition: "My God, that's my mother!"

 The series' first 13 episodes have been seen in retrospect to be Dynastys "arthouse" era, a brief period before its characters were flattened into the caricatures that came to define the prime-time soap genre thanks to "ratings pressures and the introduction of diva Joan Collins ... [which] put an end to challenging story lines".
-The arrival of Collins polarized the series into a "Krystle versus Alexis" while marginalizing supporting characters including those of Steven, Fallon, and Claudia.
+The arrival of Collins polarized the series into a "Krystle versus Alexis" while marginalizing supporting characters including Steven, Fallon and Claudia.
 The first season of Dynasty was "modestly popular" among viewers, ranking #28 with a 19.0 Nielsen rating, while #1 series Dallas achieved a 31.8 rating that season.
-ABC reran season one in summer 1981 at 10:00 PM on Wednesdays, the new time slot for season two, and initiated a media blitz to promote the series.
+ABC reran season one in summer 1981 at 10:00 PM on Wednesdays, the new time slot for season two and initiated a media blitz to promote the series.